How’d you discover biohacking?

 The subreddits I follow related to biohacking include:

-As you can see, Reddit houses only two active communities dedicated to biohacking.
+Reddit hosts nine or more active communities related to biohacking and health optimization.
 Redditors favor discussion with minimal filter, and data-backed self-quantification experiments.

 Biohacking Community #6: Telegram & Signal